Membrane Interfaces

 Data Links

-Managing relations between data records in your app and external apps.
+Data links let you keep relations between data objects in your app and corresponding objects in external apps.

 Internal Events